-Where ζ{max} and ζ{min} represents the upper and lower bound of the individual respectively. ζ{worst,γ_i} defines the worst individual in clan γ_i .
+Where ζ{\max} and ζ{\min} represents the upper and lower bound of the individual respectively. $\zeta{worst,\gamma{i,j}}$ defines the worst individual in clap w worst individual in clan γ_i .

 The EHO algorithm faces challenges when the current optimal individual is drawn towards a local extremum, lacking an effective mechanism to break free from constraints and risking premature convergence.
 This paper suggests an improvement by incorporating Levy flight behavior, utilizing it to simulate the elephant's position update.
 This modification (IEHO) aims to leverage Levy flight for broader search ranges, preventing individuals from getting trapped in local optima and enhancing the algorithm's ability to avoid premature convergence.